swannf/course-material/exercices/014/README.md

 Introduces: operators.

+Author(s): Julien Palard

 ## Instructions

-Provide the script `solution.py` that

 Make a python script that print the result for 245850922 / 78256779 on one line, and the result of (1 + √5) / 2 on the next.

 ## Advice